sabrinahu5/starter-project-2023-v2/README.md

 The easiest way to do this is to login to your Supabase dashboard and navigate to Authentication (left sidebar) > URL Configuration > Redirect URLs > Add URL, and add the following URL: `https://my-domain-name.com/auth/callback`.

 Read more about it [here](https://supabase.com/docs/guides/auth#redirect-urls-and-wildcards).

+Finally, make sure that you've reconfigured your Google Cloud Project to accept authentication for your deployed website!
+Specifically, you need to add your site URL to the **Authorized Javascript Origins**.

 ---